 Despite the new iPad Pro models sporting thinner bezels, the borders around the display will still be wide enough to accommodate the TrueDepth camera system needed to recognise users' faces to unlock the tablet and authenticate payments.

 Earlier reports from the supply chain suggest Apple has managed to tweak its Face ID system to work in both portrait and landscape orientations – something not currently possible with the latest iPhone models.

-The leaked CAD also appears to confirm one of the most controversial rumours about the new iPad Pro model – the switch to USB Type-C. It appears that six years after introducing the Lightning connector with the iPhone 5, Apple will purportedly ditch the universal iOS port in favour of USB-C.
+The leaked CAD model also appears to confirm one of the most controversial rumours about the new iPad Pro model – the switch to USB Type-C. It appears that six years after introducing the Lightning connector with the iPhone 5, Apple will purportedly ditch the universal iOS port in favour of USB-C.

 Rumours of a move away from Lightning surfaced earlier this week courtesy of iOS software developer Guilherme Rambo, who unearthed a slew of references to the USB Type-C port inside the latest iOS 12.1 beta.

 According to the unreleased software, the USB-C port will be used to output 4K HDR video footage to external displays.
 That's a significant upgrade compared to previous versions of the tablet, which were only able to push 1080p HD video to external displays using the £49 ($49) Lightning Digital AV Adapter accessory.

 The leaked CAD model tallies with the references discovered in the beta code, with a USB-C port pictured on the underside of both the 10.5-inch and 12.9-inch iPad Pro models in place of the Lightning connector.

 Elsewhere, it looks like the dual-camera set-up found on the flagship iPhone models will not make the jump to the high-end iPad range.
 If the CAD models are accurate, it looks like there's still going to be a substantial camera bump on the back of the iPad, too.